Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Digital Cables.md

 	- [[#Unshielded Twisted-Pair (UTP) Cable]]
 	- [[#Shielded Twisted-Pair (STP) Cable]]

 >The links for firewire, USB and thunderbolt have their own notes as they are better suited there.
-They are connectors, the cable medium itself is something almost entirely different.
+They are connectors, the cable medium itself is something entirely different.

 ## Connectors